dmitrii-kalashnikov/Command_post/Linux.md

 #### File search
  1. rin search in this and all nested directories
- 1. I insensitive - large and small letters
+ 1. i insensitive - large and small letters
  1. n numbers strings
  1. --include= in which files are we looking for
  1. dot means in the current directory